Litetoken/Litetokens/README.md

 ### Dividend

-A dividend payment is a payment of some quantity of any Bluejudy asset (including WDC) to every holder of a an asset (except WDC or XBJ) in proportion to the size of their holdings.
+A dividend payment is a payment of some quantity of any Czarcraft asset (including LTC) to every holder of a an asset (except LTC or DLA) in proportion to the size of their holdings.
 Dividend‐yielding assets may be either divisible or indivisible.
 A dividend payment to any asset may originate from any address.
 The asset for dividend payments and the assets whose holders receive the payments may be the same.
-Worldcoin dividend payments do not employ the Bluejudy protocol and so are larger and more expensive (in fees) than all other dividend payments.
+Litecoin dividend payments do not employ the Czarcraft protocol and so are larger and more expensive (in fees) than all other dividend payments.

 * TODO: dividends on escrowed funds